 Are you a fan of pull ups?
 Why does every top workout program out there include them as a back or bicep exercise?
 And why is it such a popular military drill exercise?
+How do pullups give you so much upper body strength?
 There is a lot of confusion about why pull ups stand out from dozens of other back exercises, but rarely does anyone question their effectiveness.

 The fact of the matter is that the benefits of pull ups are numerous, and they're seldom mentioned.
 In fact, rarely is it mentioned why doing pull ups every day can create amazing, physique changing results.

-There are 7 the main reasons why you should do pullups on a consistent basis.
+Here are 7 of the main reasons why you should do pullups on a consistent basis:

 1. It's A Multi-Joint Exercise